-The project director of Global Short Doc Forum, which begins its British Council-supported inaugural

-    workshop series on 15 May, discusses her career.
+The project director of Global Short Doc Forum, which held its British Council-supported inaugural workshop series in May 2018, discusses her career.

 Flora Gregory: 'I just woke up one day and wanted to be a director'

 The British Council is supporting the new Global Short Docs Forum of which I am project director, working closely with the marvellous Clothilde Redfern, the director of One World Media, and her incredible team.
 The Forum is a new One World Media initiative connecting filmmakers of documentary shorts from around the globe with digital platforms.
 The inaugural event is in London at the Frontline Club, 15-18 May, and we hope the next one will be in Kiev in Ukraine in March 2019.